omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

                 by "workout " + str(id)
   -would also change def `__str__` to if statement on if name exists otherwise same as above
 ### Pagination:
-- add pagination to workout list, profile page, and instace detail page for results.
+- add pagination to workout list, profile page, and instance detail page for results.
 - add 'loading...' thing for infinite scroll
 ### For multiple sports:
 - maybe just add a foreignkey field in current Workout model of "sport" that has different sport choices.